bilelmoussaoui/Hardcode-Tray/README.md

 In order to get the names needed to fix only specific programs, you can look at the second column of [`db.csv`](https://github.com/bil-elmoussaoui/Hardcode-Tray/blob/master/db.csv).
 There you can find the corresponding name for the program you want to fix.

+- `--path`

+If you installed your app in a non standard location, you can override the path where the icons are stored using the `--path` argument.
+Only works in combination with the `--only` argument for a single application.

 - `--size`

 You can also use `--size 24/22/16` to force the script to use a different icon size or if the script does not detect your